-A sangria recipe perfect for Fall and Thanksgiving made with apples, pears, oranges and a little pinch of something special that will have guests begging for the recipe!
+A white wine sangria recipe perfect for Fall and Thanksgiving made with apples, pears, oranges and a little pinch of something special that will have guests begging for the recipe!

 Fall is my favorite time of the year.
 The brutal South Carolina summer is finally over, the leaves start to change, the promise of Thanksgiving is in the air and I am utterly transformed.
 And now?
 Now I have a whole new reason to welcome autumn!